 When to Arrive

 Arriving one hour before the museum opens is your best chance of ensuring the shortest wait time.
-Advance reserved tickets are often booked out for weeks, so unless you’re one of those uber organized trip planners, chances are you’ll need to get tickets day of.
+Advance reserved tickets are often booked out for weeks (update: since this story was first posted, The Broad has changed their advance ticket system so that you can only book one month in advance).
+But unless you’re one of those uber organized trip planners, chances are you’ll need to get tickets day of.

 A queue starts forming around the building before the museum even opens, so if you arrive even an hour after opening time you could be looking at a 2 hour wait and will undoubtedly miss access to any super popular special exhibits (like the Infinity Room) which typically sell out for the day in the first couple of hours.